Heliamphora: Classification

 The genus Heliamphora contains the most species in the Sarraceniaceae family and is joined by the cobra lily (Darlingtonia californica) and the North American pitcher plants (Sarracenia spp.) in that taxon.

 Species

-Twenty-three species of Heliamphora are currently recognized.
+Twenty-four species of Heliamphora are currently recognized.
 Unless otherwise stated, all information and taxonomic determinations in the table below are sourced from the 2011 work Sarraceniaceae of South America authored by Stewart McPherson, Andreas Wistuba, Andreas Fleischmann, and Joachim Nerz.
 Authorities are presented in the form of a standard author citation, using abbreviations specified by the IPNI.
 Years given denote the year of the species's formal publication under the current name, not the earlier basionym date of publication if one exists.

 Incompletely diagnosed taxa

 A further two incompletely diagnosed taxa are known that may represent distinct species in their own right.